 - The Cost - estimates are of another era but remind us that with careful consideration an economical but well designed building is priceless therefor a virtue.

 - Convenience - the siting of the building, floor plans and construction all can equate to efficiency making the daily operations of a homestead more manageable.

 - Beauty - the buildings are all pleasing to the eye and even simple building when well done adds to the landscape.

 If your dreams are only that of a new woodshed, Barns and Outbuildings is enjoyable to read and may have you planning for larger projects.

-This second edition released in May 2001 has all of Dave Tresemer's original text plus an addendum by Peter Vido, with an updated layout and larger illustrations.
-The combined writings of the authors gives us the insight and the instruction that will make this tool sing.
+This first edition released by a new publisher in 2021 has all of David Tresemer's original text and addendum by Peter Vido, with an updated layout and larger illustrations.
+The combined writings of the authors gives us the insight and instruction that will make this tool sing.
 This is a must-have book for scythe enthusiasts.
 Reviews at Amazon.
 (Original copyright 1981; addendum 2001).

 Handy Farm Devices is both tribute to the kind of ingenuity that built America and a resource for present-day homeowners striving to become more self-sufficient.
 Here are hundreds of clever ways to transform your home, farm, or ranch using items lying about your yard or material readily available at any hardware store or lumberyard.
 You can build a homemade water cooler, a folding chicken roost, a garden stool, a fruit picker or even small, sturdy bridge for crossing s stream on your property.

 First published in 1910 it is a classic in ingenuity.